UmangSardesai/JSTestingUtility/README.md

 # JSTestingUtility
-BrowserStack API for JavaScript Testing implemented using Java
+A utility for BrowserStack's [JavaScript Testing API](https://github.com/browserstack/api) implemented in Java.

 ##How to Run